VOLTTRON/volttron/docs/source/devguides/walkthroughs/VC-Device-Configuration-Demo.rst

 Reconfiguring Devices
 ~~~~~~~~~~~~~~~~~~~~~

-A device that's been added to a VOLTTRON instance can be reconfigured by changning its registry configuration or its device configuration.
+A device that's been added to a VOLTTRON instance can be reconfigured by changing its registry configuration or its device configuration.
 To launch reconfiguration, click on the wrench button next to the device in the side panel tree.

 |Reconfigure Device Button|